Seiya Suzuki Player Props: Cubs vs. Orioles

-On Friday, Seiya Suzuki (.308 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+On Saturday, Seiya Suzuki (.325 slugging percentage in past 10 games, with no homers) and the Chicago Cubs play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
 First pitch is at 2:20 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Pirates.
+In his previous game he had a one-hit performance (1-for-5) against the Orioles.

 Seiya Suzuki Game Info & Props vs. the Orioles